 The benefits of hyaluronic acid on the skin have to do with its molecular weight and concentration.
 Molecular weight refers to its mass, or how large the hyaluronic acid molecule is.
 This is measured in unified units of atomic mass: daltons (kDa).

 According to the most recent human studies, hyaluronic acid between 50 and 1,000 kDa is the most beneficial for the skin, with approximately 130 kDa being the best.

 The diameter of the hyaluronic acid is also essential, as it also determines the ingredient’s ability to penetrate the skin.
 A recent study investigated the efficacy of a low molecular weight topical nanohyaluroid acid and found smaller substances below 500 kDa:

 - Better absorbed by the skin.

-Larger molecules, with a molecular weight greater than 500 kDa, had a more difficult time passing through the skin barrier.
+Larger molecules with a molecular weight greater than 500 kDa had difficulty passing through the skin barrier.

 What products should you use?

 There are skincare products that take all the guesswork out by combining various hyaluronic acid molecules for maximum effectiveness.
 It’s like a party packed with hyaluronic acid-and goodness.